ismalzikri/experimental-bun-runtime/README.md

-#looks pretty cool,
+looks pretty cool,

 but...
-Still waiting for compatible deploying on vercel!
+Still waiting for compatible deployment on Vercel!